munsif200/Transformer-Network-for-Short-term-Photovoltaic-Power-Generation-Forecasting/README.md

 }
 ```
 ## Contact Info
-If you have any questions related to this repo please contact me at Email: **munsif3797@gmail.com**
+If you have any question related to the repo please contact me at email: **munsif3797@gmail.com**